LoZander/pathtracker/backlog.md

 # Backlog
 - Tracker should auto-save
-- Graphical window based GUI
+- Add buttons to wimp gui